Card-Forge/forge/README.txt

 *************************** start adding material from the old betas starting here ***************************

+The Forge sealed deck mode:

+The Forge sealed deck mode has undergone significant changes.
+You can find these in the 1.2.14 beta and later versions.
+Instead of a single sealed deck match, you can now choose a 1-5 round gauntlet-style tournament where you will face increasingly difficult (probably) opponent decks.
+You can also choose to use starter packs instead of boosters in the block mode, choose to use 3-12 boosters instead of the default 6 in the full cardpool and custom (cube) modes, and so on.

+Perhaps the most notable changes to the sealed deck mode are related to "fantasy blocks" and the greatly increased flexibility you have when you are building your own blocks.

 The new Gauntlet mode:

 A new Gauntlet mode has been added.
 This mode gives you four options: Quick Gauntlet, Build A Gauntlet, Load Gauntlet and Gauntlet Contests.
 You can create a group of computer decks to play against by choosing either Custom user decks, Quest Decks, Fully random color decks or Semi-random theme decks.